Basic tab [all gen]

 The widgets types:

-– One or more sensors.
-Each sensor in the widget can detect the presence or absence (that is, only two states) of a finger on the sensor.
+Button – One or more sensors.
+Each sensor in the widget can detect the two states — presence or absence — of a finger on the sensor.

-– More than two sensors arranged in the specific order to detect the presence and movement of a finger on a linear axis.
-If a finger is present, Linear Slider detects the physical position (single axis position) of the finger.
+Linear Slider – More than two sensors arranged in the specific order to detect the presence and movement of a finger on a linear axis.
+If a finger is present, Linear Slider detects the finger physical position – single axis position.
 Note that the CSX Linear Slider is supported only by CAPSENSE™ Middleware 3.0 and later.

-If M and N are the numbers of the sensors in the horizontal and vertical axis respectively, the total of the M x N intersection positions can detect a finger touch.
+If M and N are the numbers of the sensors in the horizontal and vertical axis respectively, the M x N intersection positions total can detect a finger touch.
 When using the CSD sensing method, a simultaneous finger touch on more than one intersection is invalid and produces invalid results.
-This limitation does not apply when using the CSX sensing methods, where all intersections can detect a valid touch simultaneously.
+This limitation does not apply for the CSX sensing method where all intersections can detect a valid touch simultaneously.

-– Multiple sensors arranged in the specific horizontal and vertical order to detect the presence or absence of a human finger.
-If a finger is present, the widget will detect the physical position (both X and Y axis position) of the touch.
+Touchpad – Multiple sensors arranged in the specific horizontal and vertical order to detect the presence or absence of a human finger.
+If a finger is present, the widget will detect both X and Y axis physical position of the touch.
 The CSD sensing method supports the detection of up to 2 simultaneous touches (when Advanced Centroid is enabled).
 The CSX sensing method supports the detection of up to 3 simultaneous finger touches.

-– One or more sensors.
+Proximity Sensor – One or more sensors.
 Each sensor in the widget can detect the proximity of conductive objects, such as a human hand or finger to the sensors.
-The proximity sensor has two thresholds::
+The proximity sensor has two thresholds:

 Note: